gantasreevenkatsantoshdev/gantasreevenkatsantoshdev/README.md

 - 🦀 Rust Backend Engineer with **2 years of experience**
 - ⚡ Building scalable and high-performance backend services with **Rust**
-- 🔗 Developing Solana programs using **Rust and Anchor**
 - 🚀 Experienced with **Tokio, Axum, PostgreSQL, Redis, Kafka, Docker, and Kubernetes**
-- ⛓️ Interested in **Solana protocols, blockchain infrastructure, and Web3 backend systems**
 - 🏗️ Passionate about **distributed systems, asynchronous programming, and performance optimization**
 - 💡 Focused on writing clean, maintainable, secure, and production-ready code
 - 📫 Email: **gsvsdevjobs@gmail.com**